 The QCEW is designed in such a way that it can identify industries by geographical location and link establishments by multiple worksites in order to produce firm-level data.
 The QCEW has a longitudinal database in which it can link data over time and capture business mergers and acquisitions.
-It can also link by UI number.
+It can also linked by the Unemployment Insurance (UI) number.

 An inherent strength of the QCEW is its basis in mandatory UI reporting and the built-in potency of that system.
 For example, each initial claim for UI benefits includes a check ensuring that the employer exists and is contributing to the UI compensation fund.
 Based on a weekly survey of more than 270,000 initial claims and more than 14 million claims in total, the system ensures complete coverage.

-QCEW program analysts have published a number of articles in BLS publications, such as the Monthly Labor Review and Beyond the Numbers.
-(Also, QCEW data are often used in the BLS Office of Publications daily graphics-oriented publication TED: The Economics Daily State partners of the QCEW use the data to write features on local areas, to research industry-specific trends, and to promote economic activity happening in their state.)
+QCEW program analysts have published a number of articles in BLS’ principal journal Monthly Labor Review.1 QCEW has also written interesting data stories for Beyond the Numbers.2 Also, QCEW data are often used in the BLS Office of Publications daily graphics-oriented publication TED: The Economics Daily.3 State partners of the QCEW use the data to write features on local areas, to research industry-specific trends, and to promote economic activity happening in their state.

-Hurricane maps and tables.
 QCEW establishment data were matched with data from geographic files of potential flood zones due to hurricanes.
+(See hurricane maps and tables.)
 Matching was done for every state along the Atlantic and Gulf of Mexico coasts and for more than 150 counties within those states.
 Geographic information software flagged individual establishments as either in or not in flood zones, for a scale of increasing storm intensity.
 The establishments were then aggregated by flood zone, and maps and tables were created to illustrate which states and counties were at great economic risk due to hurricanes.

-Nonprofit data.
 In accordance with unemployment insurance (UI) laws, some establishments are not required to contribute to UI, but rather reimburse the UI system when a claim is made.
-In most states, these “reimbursable” accounts are restricted to 501(c)3 nonprofit organizations.
+In most states, these “reimbursable” accounts are restricted to 501(c) (3) nonprofit organizations.
+(See nonprofit data available.)
 The QCEW flags establishments that are “reimbursables” on its records.
-These records were matched against Internal Revenue Service data for verification, then compiled to create a new dataset for private sector establishments, employment, and wages for the portion of the nonprofit sector made up of 501(c)3 organizations.
+These records were matched against Internal Revenue Service data for verification, then compiled to create a new dataset for private sector establishments, employment, and wages for the portion of the nonprofit sector made up of 501(c) (3) organizations.

-To contact the QCEW program, visit the QCEW website.
+To contact the QCEW program, visit the QCEW contact page.

-Table 5 shows the path of data for March 2013 from their initial publication in September 2013 to their final publication in September 2014.
-The initial published value of March 2013 employment (132,338,943 jobs) is seen in the first column.
-In the same row in the four subsequent columns are the revised values of March 2013 employment in each of the subsequent four quarters.
+Table 5 in the Design section of this handbook shows the path of data for March 2013 from their initial publication in September 2013 to their final publication in September 2014.
+The initial published value of March 2013 employment is 132,338,943 jobs as seen in the first column.
+In the same row, the four subsequent columns are the revised values of March 2013 employment in each of the subsequent four quarters.
 In the next four columns, the difference between the current published value and the value of the previous quarter’s published value is shown.
 The final column shows the difference between the original published value and the final value published 1 year later.
-As shown in table 6, the largest revision generally occurs from initial publication to the first revision, as missing reports, including reports of business deaths, come in from employers responding late.
-The magnitude of the revisions is relatively small, less than 0.05 percentage point.
-Table 7 shows the percentage of revision from the original value to the final publication value.
+As shown in table 6 in the Design section of this handbook, the largest revision generally occurs from initial publication to the first revision, as missing reports, including reports of business deaths.4 Revisions occur due to employers responding late.5 The magnitude of the revisions is relatively small, less than 0.05 percentage point.
+Table 7 in the Design section of this handbook shows the percentage of revision from the original value to the final publication value.